kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 ### Burndown to Code Freeze

 This is when things really begin to ramp up in the release cycle with active bug triaging and followup on possible release blocking issues to assess release health.
 Day to day tasks of CI Signal lead include
-- Auditing test status of master-blocking, master-upgrade and release-1.x.y-blocking dashboards on **daily basis**
+- Auditing test status of master-blocking, master-informing, release-1.x.y-blocking and release-1.x.y-informing dashboards on **daily basis**
-- Keeping issues' status upto-date on GitHub
+- Keeping issues' status up-to-date on GitHub
 - Working closely with SIGs, test owners, bug triage lead and Release team in triaging, punting and closing issues
 - Updating issue tracker frequently so anyone on the release team can get to speed and help followup on open issues
 - Continuing to send [weekly CI signal report](#reporting-status)

 ### During Code Freeze

 - Continue best practices from Burndown stage.
-Monitor master-blocking, master-upgrade and release-1.x.y-blocking dashboards on **daily basis**
+Monitor master-blocking, master-informing, release-1.x.y-blocking, and release-1.x.y-informing dashboards on **daily basis**
 - Quickly escalate any new failures to release team and SIGs
 - Continuing to send [weekly CI signal report](#reporting-status)

 ### Exit Code Freeze

 - Once 1.x.y-rc.1 release branch is cut and master re-opens for next release PRs
-  - continue **monitoring master-upgrade and 1.x.y-blocking dashboards on daily basis**
+  - continue **1.x.y-blocking, and 1.x.y-informing dashboards on daily basis**
+  - check the **scalability jobs on master-informing** daily.
   - you need not monitor master-blocking on a daily basis.
 It is, however, worth keeping an eye on master-blocking especially before risky cherry-picks make their way into the release branch
 - If tests have stabilized (they should have by now), you may stop sending the weekly CI report

+## Blocking vs. Informing Dashboards

+Summary: failing Blocking jobs always block release.
+Failing Informing jobs sometimes block release.

+Jobs on the master-blocking and 1.x.y-blocking dashboards are expected to be green *all the time*.
+As such, you should take immediate action when one of them turns red, and may recommend postponing the release if any one of these jobs is not passing.

+Jobs on the master-informing and 1.x.y-informing dashboards require more interpretation.
+Some run infrequently or for a long time, and can take days to show effects from merged changes.
+Others are inconsistent and require you to wait for several failed runs to file an issue and consult the owning SIG.
+As a result, these tests block release either when they have unexplained failures, or failures that have been investigated and relate to blocking issues.
+If they're just flaking, or failing for explained and tolerated reasons, they do not block.

+For more detailed information about what's on these dashboards, see [Release Blocking Jobs](../../../release-blocking-jobs.md) documentation.

 ## Special high risk test categories to monitor